February 4, 2018

 OK, now what?

 Start creating triggers, tags (tracking codes) and publish them on a website.
-Here are several ideas what you can do next.
+Here are several ideas about what you can do next.

 For GTM beginners: